pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 ## Overview

-The goal of this workshop is to combine the [Tanzu Build Service](https://tanzu.vmware.com/build-service) aka TBS (based on the upstream open source system [kpack](https://github.com/pivotal/kpack)) with the [kapp-controller](https://github.com/k14s/kapp-controller) to build images and automatically use those images in Kubernetes deployments.
-TBS builds the images from source and kapp-controller redeploys the apps based on those images.
+The goal of this workshop is to combine the [Tanzu Build Service](https://tanzu.vmware.com/build-service) aka TBS (based on the upstream open source system [kpack](https://github.com/pivotal/kpack)) and [buildpacks](https://buildpacks.io) with the [kapp-controller](https://github.com/k14s/kapp-controller), part of the [k14s](https://k14s.io) set of tools, to:

+1. Run test on code commited to a testing branch
+1. If the code passes the tests push it to staging
+1. TBS will pick up the changes in the staging branch and build an image
+1. Kapp-controller will redeploy the application based on that image

-The goal of this short workshop is not to show what would happen in production, but rather how TBS and kapp-controller can work well together to manage Kubernetes applications, and to do so using Custom Resource Definitions (CRDs) that become part of the Kubernetes API.
+The goal of this short workshop is to show how Concourse, TBS and kapp-controller can work together to manage Kubernetes applications, and to do so using Custom Resource Definitions (CRDs) that become part of the Kubernetes API.
 Thus, when building and deploying applications with TBS and kapp-controller it's actually all done through Kubernetes.

 ### About Concourse

-[Concourse](https://concourse-ci.org/) is a continuous integration system that runs tasks in containers.
+[Concourse](https://concourse-ci.org/) is an open source continuous integration system that runs tasks in containers.
 Concourse pipelines are completely defined in YAML, there is no way to changes pipelines without altering YAML, i.e the pipelines are code.
 Pipelines can be visualized in the Concourse Web interface.

 >Concourse is an open-source continuous thing-doer.
 Built on the simple mechanics of resources, tasks, and jobs, Concourse presents a general approach to automation that makes it great for CI/CD.

 ### About Tanzu Build Service

-The [Tanzu Build Service](https://tanzu.vmware.com/build-service) (TBS) allows you to build, maintain, and update portable OCI images.
+The [Tanzu Build Service](https://tanzu.vmware.com/build-service) (TBS) is a commercial product based on the upstream open source systems kpack and buildpacks, and allows you to build, maintain, and update portable OCI images.
+Because the resulting images are based on [buildpacks](https://buildpacks.io) organizations can easily govern their container images.

 >Consistently create production-ready container images that run on Kubernetes and across clouds.
 Automate source-to-container workflows across all your development frameworks.